linx4200/vue-color/README.md

 ```html
 <chrome-picker :value="colors" @input="updateValue"></chrome-picker>
 ```

+> ⚠️ Note: vue-color components require a `v-model` or `:value` binding to work properly.

 In some cases you can give the component a predefined set of colors with the property `presetColors` (for `Sketch` only) or `palette` (for `Compact` and `Grayscale`), by simply passing it an array with the color values as strings in any css compatible format.